-Chain slings are typically made of an alloy mixture of varying grades of steel, making it one of the strongest types of rigging slings available.
-As it is comprised of chainrings, it is flexible – but does not compromise on strength or durability.
-The alloy mixture also makes it quite resistant to extreme temperatures and corrosion.
+Chain slings are typically made of an alloy mixture containing varying grades of steel, making them one of the strongest kinds of rigging slings available.
+Because they are made of chainrings, they are flexible – but do not compromise on strength or durability.
+The alloy mixture also makes chain slings resistant to extreme temperatures and corrosion.

 Chain slings can be used repetitively without wearing down as quickly as wire ropes or other materials.
 Furthermore, chain links can be repaired or replaced if they break.

-Chain slings can be extremely heavy, as they have a 4:1 Working Load Limit.
+Chain slings are usually quite heavy – they have a 4:1 Working Load Limit.
 So, if an extremely heavy object needs to be lifted, the chain will need to be ¼ of that object’s weight.
-Alloy chain slings can also be quite expensive compared to wire ropes or synthetic slings and can be easily damaged if they are crushed.
+Alloy chain slings can also be expensive compared to wire ropes or synthetic slings, and they can be easily damaged if they are crushed.

 Common applications for chain slings include: